Building Bradford Literature Festival, with Syima Aslam – Interview

 The education programme is designed to get Bradford’s youth excited about literacy and reading, in the face of a school system where nearly one in three children arrive not ‘school ready’, dropping to just 52% in its most deprived neighborhoods.
 As someone who grew up between West Yorkshire and Pakistan, Syima relied on literacy and libraries to learn language and adapt to cultures; it was essential that the festival provide an opportunity for Bradford’s youth to discover something similar.

-Building BLF as a festival for the people of Bradford – a place where 180 languages are spoken with some of the largest Eastern European, South Asian and Roma communities in any UK city – makes for a naturally diverse audience.
+Building BLF as a festival for the people of Bradford – a place where 180 languages are spoken with some of the largest Eastern European, South Asian and Roma communities in any UK city – brings natural diversity.
 For Syima, this was their biggest strength.
 “Bradford is the face of the future,” she says.
 “It’s the place where you can have tough conversations because there are so many communities from around the world here.”
-They programme with this Bradford audience in mind, accounting for all the cultures & interests held across its thirty districts.
-“If you build a program that appeals to the entire city, it automatically becomes internationally relevant,” says Syima.
+Their festival programmes account for all the cultures & interests held across its thirty districts.
+“If you build a programme that appeals to the entire city, it automatically becomes internationally relevant,” says Syima.

 “It’s not a diversity tick-box,” she continues.
-“It’s literally: this is the city, this is what it reflects, and it’s about reflecting all of the city.
+“It’s literally: this is the city, this is what it reflects.
 To me, that is true diversity.”
 This makes for an event that transcends the cliche and genuinely has something for everyone.
-2026 will feature a talk from a former Scotting minister, local poets, a Lord of the Rings marathon, Turkish classical music, and a panel discussing rugby, among many, many others.
+2026 will feature the likes of Humza Yousaf, Prue Leith, Jeremy Corbyn and Lemn Sissay, amongst events with local poets, a Lord of the Rings marathon, Turkish classical music, calligraphy classes.
+There are talks & panels on topics ranging from AI to 9/11, rugby to feminism.
+From the spiritual, to the local; the academic, to the family friendly.

-This all-encompassing approach has much wider appeal than Bradford.
-In 2025, 47% of the audience came from out of the city, proof that BLF is hitting the goals of attraction Syima set back in 2014.
+This ambitious approach clearly has appeal beyond Bradford.
+47% of last year’s audience came from out of the city, proof that BLF is hitting the goals of attraction Syima set back in 2014.

-The city’s wider culture sector has also benefited from their success.
+The city’s wider sector has also benefited from their success.
 Bradford’s bid for the UK City of Culture designation cited BLF as an example of how things can succeed in the city, and proof there was already a fertile audience for the designation.
-With Bradford 2025 now delivered, bringing new investment and ideas to the city with long term impact, BLF take pride in being part of the transformation to the sector, which is far more confident than it was in 2014: “Coming in with the ambition we had and actually achieving those goals enabled a lot of people to think “ok, I can do something here as well.”
+Now Bradford 2025 has been delivered, bringing new investment and ideas to the city with long term impact; BLF take pride in being part of the transformation to the sector, which is far more confident than it was in 2014: “Coming in with the ambition we had and actually achieving those goals enabled a lot of people to think “ok, I can do something here as well.”
 We helped make that change.”

-It’s clear that BLF is not like other literature festivals.
+It’s clear that BLF is not like other festivals.

 Like its contemporaries, it can be a catalyst for industry conversations and literary careers.
-But it’s also a cultural regeneration project that manages to stay constantly relevant, and a confidence booster for a city that’s now primed for more events like this.
-And in Bradford today, with a local council now Reform UK-dominated, against the backdrop of a national reading crisis and AI-driven uncertainty across the industry, a bold, diverse literature festival that’s amassed immense multi-generational loyalty like this feels more important than ever.
+But it’s also a cultural regeneration project that’s stayed consistently relevant, and a confidence booster for a city that’s now primed for more events like this.
+And in Bradford today, with a local council now Reform UK-dominated against the backdrop of a global reading crisis and AI-driven uncertainty across the industry, a bold, diverse literature festival like this that’s amassed immense multi-generational loyalty feels more important than ever.

 Lit fests might be in fashion, and reading might be cool again.
-But BLF’s success is not because of anti-tech trends, or a hangover from the City of Culture; it’s the result of a sustained, smart strategy for growth that serves its home city above everyone else, reflecting that city across its programme to stay unique & relevant, punching above its weight with the old guard of literature events on the way.
+But BLF’s success is not because of anti-tech trends, or a hangover from the City of Culture; it’s the result of a sustained, smart strategy for growth that serves its home city above everyone else, reflecting that city across its programme to remain unique, punching above its weight amongst the old guard of literature events on the way.

 If Bradford is indeed the face of the future, then Bradford Literature Festival is a portal – a place that invites you to take a peek and see what’s in store, for the city, for the industry, for everyone.
 And it’s hard to picture Bradford without it.